tmytek/tlkcore-examples/example/BBoxOne/first_generation/Python/README.md

 ## Installation
 ----------

-- Please create a folder, named "files" under current path, and then put the BBox beamsterring table in the folder.
+    Please add your BBox beamsterring table and AAkit table to the following path.

+    bbox-api\files\

 ## Initialization